Skip to content

 helper-function helper-function

-lake.csv plots with LakePlotter
+Plotting lake.csv with LakePlotter

 from glmpy import plots

-lake = plots.LakePlotter("sparkling/output/lake.csv")
+lake = plots.LakePlotter("sparkling_lake/output/lake.csv")

 fig, ax = plt.subplots(figsize=(10, 5))